 And I have to give props to Elizabeth Patterson (Mrs. Trumble!) and Nydia Westman as the aunts Susan and Cecily!
 These two are your typical flighty, overly emotional aunts with an added dose of humor.
 Westman, especially, is hilarious in the vein of Billie Burke, complete with high pitched voice.
 Her line reading of “He’s pretty…does he belong to us” left me smiling.

 With the initial setup involving the will, the film could coast on that but instead there’s a missing necklace and a murderer on the loose.
 Wally’s constant dissection of melodramas and murder mystery provide enough direction for everything, and the confined location keeps things moving smoothly.
 I was left questioning the introduction of the murderer.
 The overly ebullient cop tells the group a killer is on the loose, but no one wants to alarm Joyce by telling her.
 So when Joyce starts freaking out over mysterious goings-ons everyone immediately assumes she’s got a screw loose.
 Are they not aware of this murderer?
 Joyce is unaware, so maybe investigate her claim and see if the murderer is the problem?

-There’s great fun to be found in The Cat and the Canary.
+There’s great fun to be found in The Cat and the Canary especially with Warner’s amazing new Blu-ray.
 Bob Hope and Paulette Goddard make a great team, and the film takes the haunted house film and keeps things buoyant with humor that never feels forced or contrived swathed in a compelling whodunit.

 Interested in purchasing today’s film?
 If you use the handy link below a small portion will be donated to this site!
 Thanks!